napronald/GI-Cancer-MSI-CCNet-MIL/README.md

 # GI-Cancer-MSI-CCNet-MIL
-This repository contains the code and resources for the paper "Contrastive Pre-Training and Multiple Instance Learning for Predicting Tumor Microsatellite Instability".
-The project focuses on enhancing microsatellite instability (MSI) prediction in Whole Slide Image (WSI) analysis of gastrointestinal cancers through a two-stage weakly supervised methodology.
+This repository contains the code for the paper "Contrastive Pre-Training and Multiple Instance Learning for Predicting Tumor Microsatellite Instability" (EMBC 2024).
+The project focuses on enhancing microsatellite instability (MSI) prediction in Whole Slide Image (WSI) analysis of gastrointestinal cancers through a two-stage weakly supervised methodod.

 ## Overview
 We propose a framework that integrates Multiple Instance Learning (MIL) with a Contrastive Clustering Network (CCNet) for feature extraction.
 The method leverages the synergy of these approaches to significantly improve MSI classification accuracy, surpassing existing methods in the field.

 ![Figure 1](https://github.com/napronald/GI-Cancer-MSI-CCNet-MIL/blob/main/Figures/Figure1.png)

-## Key Contributions
-- **Innovative Two-Stage Model:**: Our research introduces a new approach to analyzing and classifying histopathology images, particularly for microsatellite instability (MSI) in gastrointestinal cancers.
-- **Contrastive Clustering-Based Feature Extraction**: We integrate a contrastive clustering-based feature extractor, leading to significant improvements in performance compared to previous network designs.
-- **Enhanced Prediction in MSI Classification**: Notable improvement in MSI classification, demonstrated through experiments using colorectal cancer and stomach adenocarcinoma datasets.

 ## Datasets
 The model was trained and evaluated on the Colorectal Cancer (CRC) and Stomach Adenocarcinoma (STAD) datasets, with the performance assessed using AUROC and F1 Score metrics.